Response: Emissions Trading Scheme & the Carbon Economy

 - The largest emitter of these two extremely powerful greenhouse gases in New Zealand is agriculture (Fig. 2)

-- The new National-led Government (late 2023) is scrapping so many carbon reduction plans and ignoring advice from the Climate Commission, that taxpayers will now be left to pay for the consequences of extreme weather events.
+- Agricultural emissions are not covered by the NZ ETS as the National-led Government scrapped them in 2024, ignoring advice from the Climate Commission, so that taxpayers will now be left to pay for the consequences of extreme weather events.

 The Climate Change Commission 2024 emissions reduction monitoring report